Equipment Financing Tax Benefits with Crestmont Capital

 Understanding Tax Section 179

 Some people think Section 179 is some mysterious or complicated tax code.
 It really isn’t, essentially it means if qualifying equipment is bought (or capitalized), the deduction is on the full purchase price from gross income.
 It’s an incentive created by the U.S. government to encourage businesses to buy equipment and invest in themselves.
-For additional information, visit section179.org.
+For additional information, visit section179.com.

 The main benefit of a finance agreement or non-tax capital lease is that it can take full advantage of Section 179, yet make smaller payments.
 Under this tax code provision the government allows small business tax payers the ability to acquire and write-off certain amounts on qualified equipment ownership.
 A small business managing cash flow can leverage a lease or finance agreement to minimize out-of-pocket cash and still take advantage of Section 179 deduction.
 The amount you save in taxes can actually exceed the payments, making this a bottom-line friendly deduction.